Jorge Peixinho: Life and career

 Born in Montijo, Portugal, Peixinho studied composition and piano at the Conservatory of Lisbon from 1951 through 1958.
 At that institution he was a pupil of Artur Santos and Jorge Croner de Vasconcelos.
 He then pursued graduate studies in music composition at the Accademia Nazionale di Santa Cecilia in Rome where he was mentored in composition by Boris Porena and Goffredo Petrassi; graduating in 1961.
 In 1960 he worked with Luigi Nono in Venice, and with Pierre Boulez and Karlheinz Stockhausen at the City of Basel Music Academy.
 From 1960 through 1970 he was a participant in the Darmstädter Ferienkurse, as both student and lecturer.
 He began teaching courses in contemporary music in 1962 at the Lisbon Conservatory, and at other institutions in Portugal and South America.

 In 1970, he created the Lisbon Contemporary Music Group with Clotilde Rosa, and worked at the IPEM studio in Ghent from 1972 to 1973.

+Death

 He died in Lisbon, Portugal on June 30, 1995.